Crescent Model Higher Secondary School: Societies and Student bodies

-There are Student Councils at different class levels in both boys and girls campuses of the school in which students are trained to organize events, competitions and to maintain discipline within the premise of school.
+There are Student Councils at different class levels in both boys and girls campuses of the school in which students are trained to organize events, and competitions and to maintain discipline within the premise of school.

 Admission dates

 Registrations for Admission to Montessori Section and Class 1 start in January.
 In February, registrations for admission to Classes II until IX & O Level are taken.
 Admission tests for Class I are taken in February and results are announced by the end of the month.
-In March, results are announced for Montessori and Class I intakes and from April new classes begin.
+In March, results are announced for Montessori and Class I intakes and in April new classes begin.